If we playfully consider blockchain as the “it girl” of Web3, we’re curious to know — how does she do it all? The secret: layers.

 Types of Layer 2 Scaling Solutions

-• State channels: These apply a two-way channel of communication, allowing participants to conduct an arbitrary amount of off-chain transactions while only needing to submit two transactions to the mainnet, to open and close the channel.
-State channels eliminate the need for miners and keeps communication between layer 1 and layer 2 to a minimum.
+- State channels: These apply a two-way channel of communication, allowing participants to conduct an arbitrary amount of off-chain transactions while only needing to submit two transactions to the mainnet to open and close the channel.
+State channels eliminate the need for miners and keep communication between layer 1 and layer 2 to a minimum.

-• Nested blockchains: Working co-dependently in distinguished roles, in nested blockchains, layer 2 executes transactions while layer 1 issues and verifies them.
+- Nested blockchains: In nested blockchains, layer 1 and layer 2 work co-dependently in distinguished roles, with layer 2 executing transactions while layer 1 issues and verifies them.

-• Rollups: The most common layer 2 scalability solutions, rollups run multiple transactions on separate, independent chains in batches, then stored on the mainnet.
+- Rollups: The most common layer 2 scalability solutions, rollups run multiple transactions on separate, independent chains in batches and then store them on the mainnet.

-• Sidechains: Interoperable channels with their own consensus mechanism that run independent to main chains, connected by a two-way bridge.
+- Sidechains: Sidechains are interoperable channels with their own consensus mechanism that run independent of main chains and are connected by a two-way bridge.
 This means that sidechains rely on a trusted set of parties to authenticate each user’s participation.

 Layer 2 Blockchain Examples